Special Education Visual And Performing Arts

 Music- Historical and Cultural Context

-Develop knowledge and understanding of the relationship of music to history and world cultures
+Goal Stem 1 THE STUDENT will develop knowledge and understanding of the relationship of music to history and world cultures.....

 By month/date given 3 different songs, THE STUDENT verbally tells the historical significance of a [articular song on request 2 out of 5 trials for 7 our of 10 trial days as observed And recorded by staff